bmc/brizzled/source/_posts/2012-02-04-generating-a-table-of-contents-in-octopress.markdown

 * causes the table of contents to float to the right of the text
 * gives it a light gray background
-* ensures that the nested lists are without too much indentation
+* ensures that the nested lists don't have too much indentation
 * forces all lists to use disc bullets, regardless of nesting level.

 ### Printer-friendly Styling